NGTS is a wide-field photometric survey designed to discover transiting exoplanets of Neptune-size and smaller around bright stars (magnitude V<13).

 NGTS will be sited at ESO-Paranal, home of the ESO’s VLT telescopes, which meets strict requirements for low water vapor and excellent photometric conditions.
 It will operate with a precision of 1 mmag.

-NGTS will see the first light in the beginning of 2015 with four years of operation planned.
+NGTS has seen the first light on January 15, 2015 with four years of operation planned.

 The building which will host the twelve NGTS telescopes was finished in summer 2014.